ryandhasgit/Comedy/Headlines/Headlines_10A-25.md

 an oral history of jonah and a whale as recreated on seinfeld of kramer getting eaten by a whale (play on golfing episode )

+protest signs from my aging organs #candidate

+protest signs for sickly wolves for sickly wolves with dysentery for sickly wolves who ate too much soup for sickly wolves who come into work anyway because they don’t  have enough time off

+i used a vacation day and the world did stop spinning #candidate